ckxng/invisible-sun-text-processor/README.md

 This will allow the text to parse correctly.

+### 10-forte.txt
+#### AETHYR BREATH
+There is a missing : after the Level.
+Change it to "Level: 1 (no cost)"

+#### ASTRAL DEFENSES
+There is a missing new line before ASTRAL DEFENSES and the title should be changed from "Astral Defenses" to "ASTRAL DEFENSES (FORTE ABILITY)"

 ### 19-house-secrets.txt
 #### ALARM
 There should be a newline before ALARM, separating it from ADVANCED HOUSE